jiko/stopabadcure/_posts/2013-10-03-this-is-getting-obscene.md

 ***

 Here is your updated contribution report for the Committee for Research, Treatment and Cures.
 (Missouri election laws require contributions of $5,000 or more to be reported within 48 hours of receipt.
-The first full disclosure reports must be filed by Oc.t 15)
+The first full disclosure reports must be filed by Oct.
+15)

 - **The Civic Council of Greater Kansas City**, $600,00
 - **Children’s Mercy Hospital**, $100,000